Biden, who is considering a tariff decision, will meet soon with Chinese Xi - ExBulletin

 Tariffs imposed under President Donald Trump applied a 25% duty on billions of dollars worth of Chinese goods.
 The sanctions were aimed at reducing the US trade deficit and forcing China to adopt fairer practices.

 Treasury Secretary Janet Yellen recently called for the elimination of some of these tariffs in order to fight inflation in the United States.
-Other members of the Biden administration, including U.S. Trade Representative Katherine Tai, have raised concerns about easing tariffs as China fails to honor its agreements on buying U.S. goods .
+Others in the Biden administration, I including U.S. Trade Representative Katherine Tai, have raised concerns about easing tariffs as China fails to honor its agreements on buying American goods.

-She said she sees tariffs as “one tool in the economic policy toolbox” that could be considered, but alongside “many other tools at our disposal”.
+She said she saw tariffs as one tool in the economic policy toolbox that could be considered, but alongside many other tools available to us.

 Sources